NixOS/nix-pills/pills/07-working-derivation.md

 nix-build does two jobs:

-- [ nix-instantiate ](https://nixos.org/manual/nix/stable/command-ref/nix-instantiate.html): parse and evaluate `simple.nix` and return the .drv file corresponding to the parsed derivation set
+- [nix-instantiate](https://nix.dev/manual/nix/stable/command-ref/nix-instantiate): parse and evaluate `simple.nix` and return the .drv file corresponding to the parsed derivation set

-- [ `nix-store -r` ](https://nixos.org/manual/nix/stable/command-ref/nix-store.html#operation---realise): realise the .drv file, which actually builds it.
+- [`nix-store -r`](https://nix.dev/manual/nix/stable/command-ref/nix-store/realise): realise the .drv file, which actually builds it.

 Finally, it creates the symlink.